Spring flowers and travel clothes for UK trip

 All this unpredictability means packing for spring travel in the UK can be a challenge.
-Should you pack for every eventuality, or can a few smart items keep you covered?
-It is absolutely possible to travel light while still packing smart.
+However, it is absolutely possible to travel light while still packing smart.
 This guide has all of the most important UK packing tips for spring, so your next trip can focus on having a great time instead of lugging heavy bags!

 This article contains affiliate links, which means that I may earn a small commission when you make a purchase.
 Affiliate links cost you nothing to use, and they help keep my content free – a win-win!
 For more information, see the affiliate disclosure.